ShubhamKalson/CaseStudy_Java/README.md

 # CaseStudy_Java

 I've established two classes within seperate packages.
-One package, "Company.employee" houses the "Employee" class, while the "Company.test" package contains the "EmployeeTest" class.
-The "Company.employee" package has been imported into the "Company.test" package.
+One package, "company.casestudy" houses the "CaseStudy_Employee" class, while the "company.case" package contains the "CaseStudy_EmployeeTest" class.
+The "company.case" package has been imported into the "company.casestudy" package.